Frequently asked questions about Early Decision

 Since Brown is test optional for first year applicants in the 2021-22 admission cycle, test scores are not a required component of the first-year application this year.
 If you would like to include test scores for review in your application and are applying Early Decision, testing must be completed by October to ensure receipt of scores.
 If you are applying Regular Decision, testing must be completed by December to ensure receipt of scores.

-We do admit a portion of our Early Decision applicants, which means that their college application process is complete and they will enroll at Brown.
+A portion of our Early Decision applicants will receive an offer of admission, which means that their college application process is complete and they will enroll at Brown.
 In the interest of offering a final decision where possible, we also turn down Early Decision applicants who, based on our experience, would not be competitive in our Regular Decision process.
 For other early applicants, we defer the final decision until spring to be able to reconsider this group along with Regular Decision candidates.

 Students whose Early Decision applications are deferred are well-qualified for study at Brown.
 A deferral should not be seen as an indication of shortcomings.
 Deferred applicants will be considered anew among the Regular Decision applicants.
 Our goal is to admit the most capable and diverse group of students with respect to their interests, backgrounds, and potential to contribute to the Brown community and beyond.